arc-language/parser/README.md

 func (p *ArcParser) StructField() (localctx IStructFieldContext)

-func (p *ArcParser) StructFieldList() (localctx IStructFieldListContext)

 func (p *ArcParser) StructLiteral() (localctx IStructLiteralContext)

+func (p *ArcParser) TopLevelDecl() (localctx ITopLevelDeclContext)

 func (p *ArcParser) Type_() (localctx ITypeContext)

+func (p *ArcParser) UnaryExpression() (localctx IUnaryExpressionContext)

 func (p *ArcParser) VariableDecl() (localctx IVariableDeclContext)

 func (p *ArcParser) VectorLiteral() (localctx IVectorLiteralContext)

+func (p *ArcParser) VectorType() (localctx IVectorTypeContext)

 type ArcParserListener interface {
 	antlr.ParseTreeListener

+	// EnterCompilationUnit is called when entering the compilationUnit production.
+	EnterCompilationUnit(c *CompilationUnitContext)

-	// EnterProgram is called when entering the program production.
+	// EnterImportDecl is called when entering the importDecl production.
-	EnterProgram(c *ProgramContext)
+	EnterImportDecl(c *ImportDeclContext)

-	// EnterDeclaration is called when entering the declaration production.
+	// EnterImportSpec is called when entering the importSpec production.
-	EnterDeclaration(c *DeclarationContext)
+	EnterImportSpec(c *ImportSpecContext)

-	// EnterVariableDecl is called when entering the variableDecl production.
+	// EnterNamespaceDecl is called when entering the namespaceDecl production.
-	EnterVariableDecl(c *VariableDeclContext)
+	EnterNamespaceDecl(c *NamespaceDeclContext)

-	// EnterFunctionDecl is called when entering the functionDecl production.
+	// EnterTopLevelDecl is called when entering the topLevelDecl production.
-	EnterFunctionDecl(c *FunctionDeclContext)
+	EnterTopLevelDecl(c *TopLevelDeclContext)

 	// EnterExternDecl is called when entering the externDecl production.
 	EnterExternDecl(c *ExternDeclContext)

+	// EnterExternMember is called when entering the externMember production.
+	EnterExternMember(c *ExternMemberContext)

 	// EnterExternFunctionDecl is called when entering the externFunctionDecl production.
 	EnterExternFunctionDecl(c *ExternFunctionDeclContext)

+	// EnterFunctionDecl is called when entering the functionDecl production.
+	EnterFunctionDecl(c *FunctionDeclContext)

 	// EnterParameterList is called when entering the parameterList production.
 	EnterParameterList(c *ParameterListContext)

-	// EnterExternParameterList is called when entering the externParameterList production.
-	EnterExternParameterList(c *ExternParameterListContext)

 	// EnterParameter is called when entering the parameter production.
 	EnterParameter(c *ParameterContext)

-	// EnterReturnType is called when entering the returnType production.
-	EnterReturnType(c *ReturnTypeContext)

 	// EnterStructDecl is called when entering the structDecl production.
 	EnterStructDecl(c *StructDeclContext)

-	// EnterStructFieldList is called when entering the structFieldList production.
-	EnterStructFieldList(c *StructFieldListContext)

 	// EnterStructField is called when entering the structField production.
 	EnterStructField(c *StructFieldContext)

+	// EnterVariableDecl is called when entering the variableDecl production.
+	EnterVariableDecl(c *VariableDeclContext)

+	// EnterConstDecl is called when entering the constDecl production.
+	EnterConstDecl(c *ConstDeclContext)

+	// EnterType is called when entering the type production.
+	EnterType(c *TypeContext)

+	// EnterPrimitiveType is called when entering the primitiveType production.
+	EnterPrimitiveType(c *PrimitiveTypeContext)

+	// EnterPointerType is called when entering the pointerType production.
+	EnterPointerType(c *PointerTypeContext)

+	// EnterReferenceType is called when entering the referenceType production.
+	EnterReferenceType(c *ReferenceTypeContext)

+	// EnterVectorType is called when entering the vectorType production.
+	EnterVectorType(c *VectorTypeContext)

+	// EnterMapType is called when entering the mapType production.
+	EnterMapType(c *MapTypeContext)

 	// EnterBlock is called when entering the block production.
 	EnterBlock(c *BlockContext)

+	// EnterStatement is called when entering the statement production.
+	EnterStatement(c *StatementContext)

-	// EnterVarDeclStmt is called when entering the VarDeclStmt production.
+	// EnterAssignmentStmt is called when entering the assignmentStmt production.
-	EnterVarDeclStmt(c *VarDeclStmtContext)
+	EnterAssignmentStmt(c *AssignmentStmtContext)

-	// EnterAssignStmt is called when entering the AssignStmt production.
+	// EnterLeftHandSide is called when entering the leftHandSide production.
-	EnterAssignStmt(c *AssignStmtContext)
+	EnterLeftHandSide(c *LeftHandSideContext)

-	// EnterStoreStmt is called when entering the StoreStmt production.
+	// EnterExpressionStmt is called when entering the expressionStmt production.
-	EnterStoreStmt(c *StoreStmtContext)
+	EnterExpressionStmt(c *ExpressionStmtContext)

-	// EnterReturnStmt is called when entering the ReturnStmt production.
+	// EnterReturnStmt is called when entering the returnStmt production.
 	EnterReturnStmt(c *ReturnStmtContext)

-	// EnterIfStmt is called when entering the IfStmt production.
+	// EnterIfStmt is called when entering the ifStmt production.
 	EnterIfStmt(c *IfStmtContext)

-	// EnterExprStmt is called when entering the ExprStmt production.
-	EnterExprStmt(c *ExprStmtContext)

-	// EnterIfStatement is called when entering the ifStatement production.
-	EnterIfStatement(c *IfStatementContext)

-	// EnterPrimitiveTypeSpec is called when entering the PrimitiveTypeSpec production.
-	EnterPrimitiveTypeSpec(c *PrimitiveTypeSpecContext)

-	// EnterPointerType is called when entering the PointerType production.
-	EnterPointerType(c *PointerTypeContext)

-	// EnterReferenceType is called when entering the ReferenceType production.
-	EnterReferenceType(c *ReferenceTypeContext)

-	// EnterVectorType is called when entering the VectorType production.
-	EnterVectorType(c *VectorTypeContext)

-	// EnterMapType is called when entering the MapType production.
-	EnterMapType(c *MapTypeContext)

-	// EnterStructType is called when entering the StructType production.
-	EnterStructType(c *StructTypeContext)

-	// EnterPrimitiveType is called when entering the primitiveType production.
-	EnterPrimitiveType(c *PrimitiveTypeContext)

-	// EnterDerefExpr is called when entering the DerefExpr production.
-	EnterDerefExpr(c *DerefExprContext)

-	// EnterComparisonExpr is called when entering the ComparisonExpr production.
-	EnterComparisonExpr(c *ComparisonExprContext)

-	// EnterLogicalNotExpr is called when entering the LogicalNotExpr production.
-	EnterLogicalNotExpr(c *LogicalNotExprContext)

-	// EnterLogicalAndExpr is called when entering the LogicalAndExpr production.
-	EnterLogicalAndExpr(c *LogicalAndExprContext)

-	// EnterLogicalOrExpr is called when entering the LogicalOrExpr production.
-	EnterLogicalOrExpr(c *LogicalOrExprContext)

-	// EnterEqualityExpr is called when entering the EqualityExpr production.
-	EnterEqualityExpr(c *EqualityExprContext)

-	// EnterMulDivModExpr is called when entering the MulDivModExpr production.
-	EnterMulDivModExpr(c *MulDivModExprContext)

-	// EnterAddrOfExpr is called when entering the AddrOfExpr production.
-	EnterAddrOfExpr(c *AddrOfExprContext)

-	// EnterCastExpr is called when entering the CastExpr production.
-	EnterCastExpr(c *CastExprContext)

-	// EnterPrimaryExpr is called when entering the PrimaryExpr production.
-	EnterPrimaryExpr(c *PrimaryExprContext)

-	// EnterCallExpr is called when entering the CallExpr production.
-	EnterCallExpr(c *CallExprContext)

-	// EnterFieldAccessExpr is called when entering the FieldAccessExpr production.
-	EnterFieldAccessExpr(c *FieldAccessExprContext)

-	// EnterAddSubExpr is called when entering the AddSubExpr production.
-	EnterAddSubExpr(c *AddSubExprContext)

-	// EnterAllocaExpr is called when entering the AllocaExpr production.
-	EnterAllocaExpr(c *AllocaExprContext)

-	// EnterUnaryMinusExpr is called when entering the UnaryMinusExpr production.
-	EnterUnaryMinusExpr(c *UnaryMinusExprContext)

-	// EnterIntLiteral is called when entering the IntLiteral production.
-	EnterIntLiteral(c *IntLiteralContext)

-	// EnterFloatLiteral is called when entering the FloatLiteral production.
-	EnterFloatLiteral(c *FloatLiteralContext)

-	// EnterStringLiteral is called when entering the StringLiteral production.
-	EnterStringLiteral(c *StringLiteralContext)

-	// EnterCharLiteral is called when entering the CharLiteral production.
-	EnterCharLiteral(c *CharLiteralContext)

-	// EnterBoolLiteral is called when entering the BoolLiteral production.
-	EnterBoolLiteral(c *BoolLiteralContext)

-	// EnterIdentifierExpr is called when entering the IdentifierExpr production.
-	EnterIdentifierExpr(c *IdentifierExprContext)

-	// EnterStructLiteralExpr is called when entering the StructLiteralExpr production.
-	EnterStructLiteralExpr(c *StructLiteralExprContext)

-	// EnterVectorLiteralExpr is called when entering the VectorLiteralExpr production.
-	EnterVectorLiteralExpr(c *VectorLiteralExprContext)

-	// EnterMapLiteralExpr is called when entering the MapLiteralExpr production.
-	EnterMapLiteralExpr(c *MapLiteralExprContext)

-	// EnterParenExpr is called when entering the ParenExpr production.
-	EnterParenExpr(c *ParenExprContext)

-	// EnterStructLiteral is called when entering the structLiteral production.
-	EnterStructLiteral(c *StructLiteralContext)

-	// EnterFieldInitList is called when entering the fieldInitList production.
-	EnterFieldInitList(c *FieldInitListContext)

-	// EnterFieldInit is called when entering the fieldInit production.
-	EnterFieldInit(c *FieldInitContext)
+	// EnterDeferStmt is called when entering the deferStmt production.
+	EnterDeferStmt(c *DeferStmtContext)

+	// EnterExpression is called when entering the expression production.
+	EnterExpression(c *ExpressionContext)

+	// EnterLogicalOrExpression is called when entering the logicalOrExpression production.
+	EnterLogicalOrExpression(c *LogicalOrExpressionContext)

+	// EnterLogicalAndExpression is called when entering the logicalAndExpression production.
+	EnterLogicalAndExpression(c *LogicalAndExpressionContext)

+	// EnterEqualityExpression is called when entering the equalityExpression production.
+	EnterEqualityExpression(c *EqualityExpressionContext)

+	// EnterRelationalExpression is called when entering the relationalExpression production.
+	EnterRelationalExpression(c *RelationalExpressionContext)

+	// EnterAdditiveExpression is called when entering the additiveExpression production.
+	EnterAdditiveExpression(c *AdditiveExpressionContext)

+	// EnterMultiplicativeExpression is called when entering the multiplicativeExpression production.
+	EnterMultiplicativeExpression(c *MultiplicativeExpressionContext)

+	// EnterUnaryExpression is called when entering the unaryExpression production.
+	EnterUnaryExpression(c *UnaryExpressionContext)

+	// EnterPostfixExpression is called when entering the postfixExpression production.
+	EnterPostfixExpression(c *PostfixExpressionContext)

+	// EnterPostfixOp is called when entering the postfixOp production.
+	EnterPostfixOp(c *PostfixOpContext)

+	// EnterPrimaryExpression is called when entering the primaryExpression production.
+	EnterPrimaryExpression(c *PrimaryExpressionContext)

+	// EnterLiteral is called when entering the literal production.
+	EnterLiteral(c *LiteralContext)

 	// EnterVectorLiteral is called when entering the vectorLiteral production.
 	EnterVectorLiteral(c *VectorLiteralContext)